Crashworthiness/Safety Simulation

 The 3DEXPERIENCE platform allows for life-like visualizations of large data sets.
 This high-performance visualization uses parallelized multi-core systems and is much faster than Abaqus Viewer.
 The platform offers a move from engineering visualization to life-like, realistic renderings, allowing non-engineers to understand better the results that they are seeing.

 This 3DEXPERIENCE High-Performance Visualization, or HPVIZ, is powered by a High-Performance Visualization Engine, which is dedicated to supporting large, realistic FE simulations.
 With HPVIZ, simulation data can be accessed by any user, on any platform, in any environment.
 Multi-domain analysis can also be explored.
 These life-like visualizations are an important development, as numerous individuals are involved in working with crashworthiness simulations, not just engineers.
-Experts and non-experts alike can understand and interact with these simulations for more effective collaboration and faster results.
+Experts and non-experts alike can understand and interact with these crash simulations for more effective collaboration and faster results.